Assange lawyer: Risk of 'denial of justice'

 WikiLeaks sparked an international uproar last year when it published a secret helicopter video showing a U.S. attack that killed two Reuters journalists in Baghdad.
 It went on to release hundreds of thousands of secret U.S. military files on the wars in Iraq and Afghanistan, and it later began publishing classified U.S. diplomatic cables whose revelations angered and embarrassed the U.S. and its allies.

 The furor made Assange, 39, a global celebrity.
 The nomadic Australian was arrested in London in December after Sweden issued a warrant on rape and molestation accusations.

-The full extradition hearing should shed light on the contested events of Assange's trip to Sweden, where WikiLeaks' data are stored on servers at a secure center tunneled into a rocky Stockholm hillside.
+The extradition case revolves around the contested events of Assange's trip to Sweden in August.
 Two Swedish women say they met Assange when he visited the country and separately had sex with him, initially by consent.

 In police documents leaked on the Internet, one of the women told officers she woke up as Assange was having sex with her, but let him continue even though she knew he wasn't wearing a condom.
 Having sex with a sleeping person can be considered rape in Sweden.

 Assange is also accused of sexual molestation and unlawful coercion against the second woman.
 The leaked documents show she accuses him of deliberately damaging a condom during consensual sex, which he denies.

 Robertson denied Assange had committed any sexual offenses under English law.
 He said all relationships, long or short, contain "moments of frustration, irritation and argument.
 This doesn't mean, in this country, that the police are entitled to sniff under the bedclothes."